 During your studies you will learn through a varied approach to teaching and learning, which includes seminar discussion and assessment, reflective video diaries, essays, reports and portfolios, all of which enhance your communication and presentation skills.
 All of our teaching team have a wealth of experience and maintain strong links with the industry.
 You will benefit from guest speakers, who will be able to share their experiences and provide you with a valuable insight into working practice.

 This apprenticeship is comprised of a Level 4 Certificate in Higher Education, which allows for progression onto the second year of a related foundation degree or degree programme on completion.
-At University Centre South Devon (UCSD) you could progress onto the second year of the FdA Children, Young People and Community Services programme, which allows progression to top-up Level 6 programmes in BA (Hons) Child Development and Education or BA (Hons) Education, Development and Society to complete your undergraduate studies.
+At University Centre South Devon (UCSD) you could progress onto the second year of the FdA Working with Children, Young People and Families programme, which allows progression to top-up Level 6 programmes in BA (Hons) Child Development and Education or BA (Hons) Education, Development and Society to complete your undergraduate studies.
 You could also apply to transfer to study programmes at other universities.

 After you complete your studies your potential job roles include; social care practitioner, roles in pastoral care, youth work, psychology-focused careers, as a trainer or facilitator, or in family support work, family homes, youth centres, early years, youth justice, children’s centres, educational settings and the community.